ikkez/f3-opauth/README.md

 ### Configuration

-1. You need to configure each strategy you want to use on your service.
+1. You need to **configure** each strategy you want to use on your service.
 You can find instructions how to do that in each [**strategy folder**](https://github.com/ikkez/f3-opauth/tree/master/lib/opauth/Strategy)'s readme file.
+Basically you only need to create some OAuth consumer apps on the strategy's provider and add the key/secret credentials to the config file.
+Google,Facebook,Twitter,and Github are already included here, so you can skip the _Install_ part in their readme files.
 If you need more OAuth providers, check the the [list of strategies](https://github.com/uzyn/opauth/wiki/List-of-strategies).
 2. This plugin comes with its own [configuration file](https://github.com/ikkez/f3-opauth/blob/master/lib/opauth/opauth.ini).
 It's used to provide all strategy configuration to Opauth, as well as some F3 routing settings.
 You should at least change the *security_salt* and your favorite strategy keys and secrets.
 3. Integrate the authorization into your existing login procedure.